-In other articles we have discussed “Who Gets What’ in a Property Settlement which largely deals with the past and the present – who gets what based on what is available (the net assets available for distribution), each party’s contribution to those assets and/or to the relationship/family, as well as their ongoing future financial needs.
+In other articles we have discussed “Who Gets What’ in a Property Settlement which largely deals with the past and the present – who gets what based on a joint history and an ongoing financial situation.

-In this article, we consider and examine what happens to future inheritances in the separated or divorced world.
+In this article, we look more towards the future and specifically examine what happens to any future inheritance in the separated or divorced world.

-Commingling need not be limited to cash but can also include houses, shares and/or other forms property.
+Commingling need not be limited to cash but can also be in the form of property (eg a house or car).

 What Happens to Future Inheritance Under Divorce?

-Broadly, any future inheritance which by implication means at a given point in the future once a divorce has been properly formalised/documented, will not be subject to division provided the parties have finalised matters by way of a Consent Order, Court Order or Binding Financial Agreement.
+Broadly, any inheritance received after separation will not be subject to division PROVIDED that the parties have formalised their settlement by way of either a Consent Order, Court Order or Binding Financial Agreement.